apspat50/DS-440/README.md

 ## Setup

 1. **Install Dependencies**:
    Ensure you have the required Python packages installed.
+The application will not work unless they are installed.
 You can install them from your terminal using pip:
    ```bash
    pip install pandas
    pip install requests